centminmod/validate-emails/readme.md

     - Description: Maximum number of concurrent connections for the Proofy.io API (default: 1)
   - `-mev_max_connections` (optional):
     - Description: Maximum number of concurrent connections for the MyEmailVerifier API (default: 1)
+  - `-apicache`, `--api_cache` (optional):
+    - Description: Set the appropriate API's Cloudflare Worker KV cacheKey prefix.
+Available options are:
+      - `emaillistverify`: Use with the EmailListVerify API.
   - `-apicachettl` (optional):
     - Description:  this sets the cache TTL duration in seconds for how long Cloudflare CDN/KV stores in cache (default: 300 seconds)
   - `-apicachecheck` (optional):